rpnfan/Anymak/evaluation/readme.md

 * Swedish
 * Turkish

+The numerical evaluations is in the txt files.
+The graphical evaluations in the Postscript (PS) and the converted PDF files.
+The file names denote the layout type and language.
+'Symmetrical...' in the name means all layouts on a standard keyboard, basically all layouts except anymak:END.

 You can verify the results or change and add layouts and languages according your own needs or wishes.
 Use the files in the folder 'test files'.